Can Gum Disease affect General Health?

 The oral conditions of periodontitis and cavities, which impact systemic conditions can be avoided, or drastically reduced by adding simple steps to your daily routine.
 If you notice bleeding in an area of your mouth that never used to bleed this is a sign this area needs more attention when brushing and flossing.
 The logic seems a little backwards, considering we often think we should avoid these areas, but avoiding the area can actually make the problem worse.

 Our offices advise everyone to brush at least twice daily.
 Also using interdental aids such as floss, handisticks, and other interdental aids to brush away bacteria where your toothbrush cannot reach are also very important for in-between your teeth.
 Another great method for reducing bacteria in the mouth is to use a mouthrinse such as Listerine.
 The most common places for cavities to form are in between your teeth and in the grooves of our teeth.
 Brushing can help keep the grooves clean, but if we are not flossing or using something between the teeth it is more likely to form cavities where the teeth come together.
 It is also critical to see a dental hygienist at least twice a year to keep your teeth and gums clean and stable.
-Dental hygienists are trained to clean under your gums with special instruments where daily home techniques cannot reach.
+Dental hygienists are trained to clean under your gums with specific instruments where daily home techniques cannot reach.
 We encourage all of our patients to come in at least two times yearly, however every patient is different and sometimes it is necessary to come in even more frequently for cleanings to help keep the oral cavity healthy and stable.

 Here at Lincoln Family Dentistry, we offer a great hygiene service with our team of experienced and friendly hygienists.
 It is their mission to give you a spotless, healthy smile, as well as enjoy your time at our offices.
 For regular cleaning appointments we offer half-hour appointments or hourly appointments, depending on the severity of your mouth.
 For any advice about gum disease or questions you may have, please give us a call, or send us an email.